sharlagelfand/dmc/README.md

 ![](man/figures/README-dmc-dplyr-3-1.png)<!-- -->

-And to turn off the visualization of the colors:
+And to turn off the visualization of the colours:

 ``` r
 dmc(dplyr_background, visualize = FALSE)